 Suppose you begin saving full Rs 1.5 lac in PPF today.
 Government increases the annual PPF investment limit by Rs 50,000 every 5 years.
 It is assumed you will continue to invest as much as is needed to fully utilize the annual investment limit of PPF every year.
 The interest rates also reduce by an average 0.5% every 3 years or so.

-of 15th year, your total investment of Rs 30 lac would have become about Rs
+At the end of 15th year, your total investment of Rs 30 lac would have become about Rs 49.4 lac.

 As you might have observed by you, it is only after the initial few years that the actual compounding of the PPF investments becomes visible.
 And it is for this very reason that you should try not to disturb (withdraw from) your PPF account for as long as possible and try to extend its tenure after the first 15 years lock-in period.